kreyzeguillian/Programming-Assigments/Exploratory-Data-Analysis_Draft/readme.md

 Output:
 ![image](https://github.com/user-attachments/assets/e234bdfa-df5a-4e2a-b294-3ab82fb7bdd9)

 ***Exploration Question 5.2 Is there a correlation between danceability_% and energy_%?
 How about valence_% and acousticness_%?
+Based on the graph above, there seems to be a semblance of correlation between danceability and energy.
+Valence and acousticness, on the other hand, has very low correlation due to its correlation coefficient being -0.082.***

 The following prepares the data for plotting: